 If someone trespasses onto your property and suffers injury, you will not be found at-fault except in the rarest of cases.
 However, you cannot set traps for trespassers.
 Thus, you cannot try to cause intentional harm to trespassers with things like snares or spring guns, but if the trespasser gets injured on your land due to an accident, you will not be held responsible.

 In sum, premises liability addresses the responsibilities of property owners to their customers, social guests, trespassers, and every other type of visitor under the sun, all of whom will be classified as either invitees, licensees, or trespassers.
 This area of law is nuanced in South Carolina.
 Cases are highly fact specific.
-If you sustained harm on someone else's property, liability must be proven if you hope to recover compensation for your medical bills and other losses.
-Instead of fighting the insurance giants and trying to avoid their traps by yourself, contact an attorney whose professional life has been dedicated to protecting accident victims.
+If you were hurt on someone else's property, liability must be proven if you hope to recover compensation for your medical bills and other losses.
+Instead of fighting the insurance giants and trying to avoid their traps by yourself, contact a personal injury attorney whose professional life has been dedicated to protecting accident victims.
 For free copies of my books and a free consultation, call my firm today at 803-790-2800.
 You can also start a live chat to speak with a member of the team 24/7.